rogersmark/pyzootool/README.rst

 - Getting information on a user
 - Getting list of followers that a user has
 - Getting list of friends that a user has
+- Adding items to zootool

 What Doesn't Work
 =====================

-- Authentication and anything that needs it
-- Adding items to zootool.com
+- Features nobody told me they wanted :) (Auth issues now fixed)

 Examples
 =====================